Welding Symbols Explained: Complete List with Diagrams

 Basic Annotation Format of Weld Symbols

-A Zone: Main functional area: Marks basic symbols, special symbols, backing strip symbols in supplementary symbols, and symbols for plane, convex, and concave in auxiliary symbols.
+• Content: Basic symbols, special symbols, backing strip symbols, and symbols for plane, convex, and concave in auxiliary symbols.

-C Zone: On the left side of the basic symbol, marking the dimension symbols and values on the cross section of the weld, such as blunt edge p, groove depth H, weld angle size K, reinforcement h, effective weld thickness S, root radius R, weld width C, and fusion core diameter d.
+• Content: Dimension symbols and values on the cross-section of the weld, such as blunt edge (p), groove depth (H), weld angle size (K), reinforcement (h), effective weld thickness (S), root radius (R), weld width (C), and fusion core diameter (d).

-D Zone: On the right side of the basic symbol, marking staggered weld symbols, and marking the longitudinal (length direction) size values of the weld, such as the number of weld sections n, weld length l, and weld spacing e.
+• Content: Staggered weld symbols and longitudinal size values of the weld, such as the number of weld sections (n), weld length (l), and weld spacing (e).

-G Zone: Marks the tail symbols in supplementary symbols.
-After the tail symbols, the number of identical welds N, welding method code, weld quality, and inspection requirements are marked.
+• Content: Marks the tail symbols in supplementary symbols.
+After the tail symbols, additional information such as the number of identical welds (N), welding method code, weld quality, and inspection requirements are noted.

 4. Representation Codes of Common Welding Methods in Drawings